 Task 27.

-When you finish doing the theoretical part, start writing.
-Write a plan on a draft, then write down each item of the plan according to the recommended algorithm, at the end complete your essay by writing an introduction and conclusion, and finally rewrite it in a clean copy.
+When you finish doing the theoretical part, start composing.
+Write a draft plan, then write down each point of the plan according to the recommended algorithm, at the end, format your essay by writing an introduction and conclusion, and finally, rewrite it into a clean copy.

 Compulsory subjects - mathematics and the Russian language - have been used as a form of state final certification of general secondary education for a number of years.
-The final certification has general rules that have been repeatedly changed.
+Conducting final certification has general rules that have been subject to changes several times.
 The latest changes to the general rules will be discussed in this article.

 About the rules

-The USE (mandatory and optional subjects) is carried out using control measuring materials (KIM), which are standard forms of complexes with tasks.
-In addition, there are special mandatory forms to draw up answers to tasks.
-Compulsory subjects of the Unified State Examination, as well as elective subjects, are taken in Russian in writing, if this is not a section of foreign languages ("speaking").
+The Unified State Exam (compulsory subjects and elective subjects) is carried out using control measuring materials (CMM), which are standard form complexes with tasks.
+In addition, there are special mandatory forms for filling out answers to assignments.
+Compulsory USE subjects, as well as elective subjects, are accepted in Russian in writing, unless this is a section of foreign languages (“speaking”).

-Exams are held on the territory of Russia and outside it according to a single schedule.
-The organizers are Rosobrnadzor and the executive authorities of those constituent entities of the Russian Federation that manage the education sector.
-Outside the country, the Unified State Examination (mandatory and optional subjects) is also accepted by Rosobrnadzor and the founders of educational organizations of the Russian Federation, which are located abroad, have state accreditation and implement educational programs of general secondary education, as well as foreign institutions of the Ministry of Foreign Affairs of the Russian Federation, which have structural specialized educational units.
+Exams are held in Russia and abroad according to a single schedule.
+The organizers are Rosobrnadzor and the executive authorities of those constituent entities of the Russian Federation that manage the education sector (EI).
+Outside the country, the Unified State Exam (compulsory subjects and elective subjects) is also accepted by Rosobrnadzor and the founders of educational organizations of the Russian Federation, which are located abroad, have state accreditation and implement educational programs of general secondary education, as well as foreign institutions of the Ministry of Foreign Affairs of the Russian Federation, which have structural specialized educational units.

-Compulsory and elective subjects are taken by students who do not have academic debts and who have fully completed individual or general grades in all subjects for all years of study not lower than satisfactory.
+Compulsory subjects and elective subjects are taken by students who do not have academic debt and have completed individual or general assessments in full with grades in all subjects for all years of study not lower than satisfactory.

-Students in educational programs of vocational secondary education also have the right to attestation in the form of the Unified State Examination (Russian language and mathematics, as well as elective subjects for admission to a higher educational institution).
-Students in educational institutions of the Republic of Crimea and the city of Sevastopol have the same right.
+Students in educational programs of vocational secondary education also have the right to certification in the Unified State Examination form (Russian language and mathematics, as well as elective subjects for admission to a higher educational institution).
+Students in educational organizations of the Republic of Crimea and the city of Sevastopol have the same right.

-The right to attestation in the form of the Unified State Examination is also available to graduates of previous years (with a document on obtaining a general complete secondary education until 2013), as well as to those students who master educational programs of vocational secondary education and study in educational organizations abroad of the Russian Federation, even if they have there are valid results of the exam of the past years.
+The right to certification in the Unified State Examination form is available to graduates of previous years (with a document confirming receipt of general secondary education before 2013), as well as to those students who are mastering educational programs of vocational secondary education and studying in educational organizations abroad of the Russian Federation, even if they have There are valid Unified State Exam results from past years.

-The USE can also be passed by people who have mastered secondary education programs in other forms - family education or self-education, or who have mastered educational programs that are not accredited by the state.
-They can externally pass the GIA in
+People who have completed secondary education programs in other forms - family education or self-education, or who have completed educational programs not accredited by the state can also take the Unified State Exam.
+They can pass the State Examination as an external student

 Items

-Now the compulsory subjects for passing the exam are the Russian language and mathematics.
+Currently, the required subjects for passing the Unified State Exam are Russian language and mathematics.
 However, changes and additions are planned for 2020.
-Firstly, according to the head of the Ministry of Education and Science Olga Vasilyeva, an exam in history will be mandatory for everyone.
-In addition, the compulsory subjects of the Unified State Examination in 2020 may include a foreign language and geography.
+Firstly, according to the head of the Ministry of Education and Science Olga Vasilyeva, a history exam will be mandatory for everyone.
+In addition, the compulsory subjects of the Unified State Exam in 2020 may include a foreign language and geography.
 Indeed, without knowledge of history, the country will not be able to successfully move into tomorrow.
-Will geography be a compulsory subject of the Unified State Exam, as long as the entire existing system of exams will be reviewed.
+Will geography be a compulsory subject of the Unified State Exam for now, since the entire existing examination system will be revised.

-However, English as a compulsory subject in the USE (or another foreign language) is likely to be.
-A number of regions in 2020 will take such a subject in the testing mode.
-Further, by 2022, the country will be ready to introduce a foreign language into the minimum examination in schools, and now trial tests are being compiled, programs are being developed.
-History as a compulsory subject in the Unified State Examination is an issue that has already been practically resolved, although, according to Olga Vasilyeva, this will happen no earlier than 2020.
-This will be the third compulsory subject.
+However, English will most likely be a compulsory subject in the Unified State Examination (or another foreign language).
+A number of regions will take this subject in testing mode in 2020.
+Further, by 2022, the country will be ready to include a foreign language in the examination minimum in schools, and now trial tests are being compiled and programs are being developed.
+History as a compulsory subject in the Unified State Examination is an issue that has already been practically resolved, although this will happen, according to Olga Vasilyeva, no earlier than 2020.
+This will be the third required subject.

 History with geography

-Olga Vasilyeva made many statements at the All-Russian Conference on the History of Russia, which took place in February 2017, regarding the development of education in the country.
-Much has been said about passing the exam in 2020.
+Olga Vasilyeva made many statements at the All-Russian Conference on the History of Russia, which was held in February 2017, regarding the development of education in the country.
+Much has been said about passing the Unified State Exam in 2020.
 Required items will be replenished.
-She clarified that today children only take mathematics and Russian, but the third subject of the exam should certainly be history.
+She clarified that today children only take mathematics and the Russian language, but the third subject of the Unified State Examination should certainly be history.

-She also stated that she is carefully listening to the increasingly louder-sounding public opinion regarding the GIA, which students take after the end of the ninth grade, in geography.
-Many citizens advocate the introduction of such an exam at graduation from school.
-The list of compulsory USE subjects will definitely be replenished.
+She also stated that she was listening carefully to the increasingly louder public opinion regarding the GIA, which students take after finishing the ninth grade, in geography.
+Many citizens are advocating for the introduction of such an exam at school graduation.
+The list of compulsory Unified State Exam subjects will definitely be replenished.
 Perhaps geography will be one of them.

-In 2009, all high school graduates received information about the compulsory subjects of the Unified State Examination.
-They became the Russian language and mathematics.
-At the same time, each eleventh grader must receive a score not lower than that established by Rosobrnadzor.
-In addition, school graduates choose several necessary subjects for admission to the university.
-You need to choose from the list of general education disciplines that are included in the USE list.
-How many compulsory subjects, for example, should an eleventh grader take when they want to go to university?
+In 2009, all school graduates received information about the compulsory Unified State Examination subjects.
+They were the Russian language and mathematics.
+At the same time, every eleventh grader must receive a score not lower than that established by Rosobrnadzor.
+Additionally, school graduates independently select several required subjects to enroll in a university.
+You need to choose from the list of general education disciplines that are included in the Unified State Examination list.
+How many compulsory subjects, for example, should an eleventh grader who is planning to enter university take?
 This will depend on the chosen specialization.
-For example, a future programmer needs ICT and informatics.
+For example, a future programmer needs ICT and computer science.

-USE assignments in mathematics can be completed in advance not only completely, but also repeatedly, for this there are official portals with open problem banks.
+Unified State Examination tasks in mathematics can be completed in advance not only in full, but also repeatedly; for this, there are official portals with open problem banks.
 Since this subject is compulsory, graduates do just that.
 But mathematics is different from mathematics.
-The same future programmers should not decide the basic version, but the profile one.
-The tasks of the USE in mathematics at the profile level require, meanwhile, only knowledge of the school course.
-On the website of the selected university, there is probably a free demonstration material that can be used in self-study.
+The same future programmers should not solve the basic option, but the profile one.
+Unified State Examination tasks in profile-level mathematics require, however, only knowledge of the school course.
+The website of the chosen university probably has free demo material that you can use for self-study.

 List

-Subjects, including compulsory ones, at the choice of a school graduate for admission to a university:
+Subjects, including compulsory ones, chosen by a school graduate for admission to a university:

 1. Russian language.